| INDUSTRIAL COMPUTERS SECTIONELECTRONICS DIVISION

 function of this loop is to store incoming entries so that they may be

 inserted in ordered fashion on the four minute loop: .
+The system just described would assure final disposition of incoming

 checks within about four minutes.
 It would completely eliminate magnetic

-drums, and replace these by reliable tape drives in case of breakdown
+drums, and replace these by reliable tape drives in case ofbreakdown

 of the tape units the four-minute tape may be placed on a spare